thebearingedge/pg-lit/README.md

 ### Async/Thenable

-Queries can be executed by `await` or `.then()` and are not computed or sent until that point in your code.
+A query can be executed by `await` or `.then()` but it is lazily computed, so it will not perform any I/O until your code does one of these.

 ```js
 try {